AgustinMaletti/CapstoneUdacityMachineLearning/README.md

-# Capstone Udacity Machine Learning- A Robot Mouse finding cheese in a Maze
+# Capstone Udacity Machine Learning
+# A Robot Mouse finding cheese in a Maze

 This is my project capstone for Udacity nanodegree on Machine Learning.